Computing at Plymouth Grove Primary School

 Plymouth Grove Primary School gives children a wide-ranging and real-world experience of computing that will prepare them for not only secondary school, but also for the reality of our ever changing technological landscape.
 Children work individually and using paired programming to solve problems and put their computing skills into action through real-life problem based learning scenarios.

-Our computing curriculum aims to develop a high level of digital literacy and confidence in real-world technologies by:
+Our computing curriculum aims to develop a high level of digital literacy and confidence in real-world technologies by understanding:

 Computing is taught using the 2014 National Curriculum as its basis.
-The scheme of work we will start to develop will take in expertise and support from the CAS Network, Google Suite for Educators and Barefoot Computing.
+The scheme of work we will start to develop will take in expertise and support from the CAS Network, Google Suite for Educators, NCCE and Barefoot Computing.

-We will encourage children to develop their confidence in using computers in real-world contexts by giving them a repertoire of web apps that they can access at home.
+The curriculum acknowledges that physical computing plays an important role in modern pedagogical approaches in computing, both as a tool to engage pupils and as a strategy to develop pupils’ understanding in more creative ways.
+Additionally, physical computing supports and engages a diverse range of pupils in tangible and challenging tasks.
+We will also encourage children to develop their confidence in using computers in real-world contexts by giving them a repertoire of web apps that they can access at home.
 This will enable them to practice the skills that they have learned in a wide range of contexts and will also support staff in their professional development so that the risk of deskilling is reduced.

 The topics are clearly mapped to the Age Related Expectations (AREs) as set out in our legacy documentation.
 This ensures that the pitching of lessons and progression is clear throughout the school.
 Planning is saved on Google Drive and on the school’s server.